cowboysdude/MMM-NewPIR/README.md

 },
 ```
 ## Personalized configuration
-this is the default configuration defined if you don't define any value
+ - This is the default configuration defined if you don't define any value.
+ - Don't copy/past the entire default config, just add in default config your needed new change value !
+ - all new value will automaticaly be merged with the default config

 ```js
 {